singuerinc/subway/README.md

 A few statements about this experiment:

-- There is no API connected to the app: I was considering the idea to use an API to get the data but the problem in that case is that becomes a "visualization" rather that a simulation.
+- There is no API connected to the app: I was considering the idea to use an API to get the data, but the problem in that case is than becomes a "visualization" rather that a simulation.

 - Is based on the Barcelona subway net